NEW YEAR’S

 At the end of the next year I would also like to be able to say that I have made positive changes in the lives of at least 107 people: ninety-three students and about fourteen Krakow trainees.

 In my environment I’d like to feel like a fish in the water: safe, not bothered by anything around me that I shouldn’t worry about – the cost of living, peeling wallpaper, screeching tram wheels, monthly tickets, registration queues and so on.
 Since I arrived in Krakow I have been pretty good at ignoring these aspects of reality, and I can say that I’ll be glad to continue in the same line next year.
-(This definitely was impossible in my country, where this reality is the first thing that greets you in the morning.)
+(This was more unlikely in my home country, where this reality was the first thing that seemed to greet me in the morning.
+Have I changed since I left or have I only changed places and circumstances?)

 As a result, I sometimes get the feeling of walking or rather floating a few centimeters above the ground, weightless, which also gives me much more speed in thinking and “seeing” ahead.
-I hope I won’t forget this feeling, because when you do, it is my opinion, that is when you become yet another hunchback under a pile of worries that really weigh much less than you think.
+I hope I won’t forget this feeling and won’t become yet another hunchback under a pile of worries that really weigh much less than one might be tempted to think.

 First, there are two things that will make me happy: a piano and a new laptop.
 Second, there will be my own house, and everything that goes with it.
-I’m still reversing the order of these two material signs of success in my mind.
-In stead of this, my concern should really be with monthly earnings, which I should constantly try to increase.
-Somehow, I may be able to do that, but a 2006 “may” is weaker than a 2006 “must.”
-I may only hope that 2007 will be no worse.
+I’m still pondering on the order of these two material signs of success in my mind.
+In stead of this, my concern should really be with my monthly earnings, which I should constantly try to increase.
+Somehow, I might be able to do that, and I hope that a 2006 “might” will prove weaker than a 2007 “must.”
+I can only hope that 2007 will be no worse than that.

-I should have here a café latte glass with six different layers that would look so nice if you only think about it: the two lightest layers on the top, the “learning” layer with a sweet soft cream of “relationships” over it, supported by the heavier layers of “time management”, “health”, and “environment”, and finally, at the bottom, the heaviest of all, the “financial” layer.
+At this point I would like to pour all previous drinks into a larger coffee latte glass and get a six-layer drink that would make quite some pretty picture if you think about it: the lightest layers on top – the “learning” layer with a sweet soft cream of “relationships” over it, supported by the heavier layers of “time management”, “health”, and “environment”, and finally, the heaviest of them all, the “financial” layer.

-I hope the drinks I prepared for me in 2007 were light enough for you to enjoy.
+I hope the drinks I prepared for myself in 2007 were light enough for you to enjoy!

 September 14, 2010 at 12:13 pm